Hackers (film): Plot

-Seven years later, on his 18th birthday, Dade’s barring is lifted, and he hacks into a local television station.
-He changes the broadcast from a white supremacist "America First" infomercial to an episode of The Outer Limits.
-Another hacker (handle "Acid Burn") counters Dade's attack.
-Dade identifies himself as "Crash Override".
-Dade is eventually kicked out of the TV station by Acid Burn.

-At school, Dade becomes part of a group of hackers: Ramon "The Phantom Phreak" Sanchez, Emmanuel "Cereal Killer" Goldstein, Paul "Lord Nikon" Cook (named for his photographic memory), Joey Pardella (a novice hacker without an alias and the youngest member) and Kate "Acid Burn" Libby – the hacker who kicked him out of the TV station earlier.
+On his 18th birthday, Dade has moved to New York City with his mother, and his ban is lifted.
+While he hacks into a local TV station, another hacker by the handle of "Acid Burn" counters Dade's attack and eventually kicks him out.
+At school, Dade joins a group of hackers: Ramon "The Phantom Phreak" Sanchez, Emmanuel "Cereal Killer" Goldstein, Paul "Lord Nikon" Cook, Joey Pardella (a novice hacker without an alias and the youngest member), and Kate "Acid Burn" Libby—the hacker who kicked him out of the TV station earlier.

 Joey, out to prove his skills, breaks into a "Gibson" supercomputer owned by the Ellingson Mineral Corporation.
 While he is downloading a garbage file as proof of his feat, his mother disconnects his computer, leaving him with a fragmented file.
-However, his intrusion has been noticed and brought to the attention of computer security officer Eugene "The Plague" Belford, a former hacker.
-Plague realizes the garbage file being downloaded is a worm he himself inserted to defraud Ellingson.
-Claiming the file is the code to the "Da Vinci" computer virus that will capsize the company's oil tanker fleet, and pretending the hackers are to blame, he enlists the US Secret Service to recover the file.
+His intrusion has been noticed and brought to the attention of computer security officer Eugene "The Plague" Belford, a former hacker.
+Plague realizes that the downloaded garbage file is a worm he himself inserted to defraud Ellingson.
+Claiming the file is the code to the "Da Vinci" computer virus that will capsize the company's oil tanker fleet, and pretending the hackers are to blame, he enlists the U.S. Secret Service to recover the file.
 In fact, Plague had inserted the "Da Vinci" virus as a red herring to cover for his worm.

-Joey is arrested and his computer searched, but he had hidden the disk containing the file.
-Dade and Kate make a bet, with Dade choosing a date with Kate should he win, and Kate having Dade "be her slave" if she prevails.
-The hacking duel is to harass Secret Service Agent Richard Gill who was involved in Joey's arrest.
-After various hacks including canceling Gill's credit cards, creating a personal ad in his name, fabricating a criminal record, and changing his payroll status to "deceased", the duel remains a tie.
+Joey is arrested and his computer is searched, but he had hidden the disk containing the file.
+Dade and Kate make a bet: Dade chooses a date with Kate if he wins, and Kate has Dade be her slave if she does.
+The hacking duel targets Secret Service Agent Richard Gill, who was involved in Joey's arrest.
+After various hacks, including canceling Gill's credit cards, fabricating a criminal record, and changing his payroll status to "deceased", the duel remains a tie.

-Released on bail, Joey reveals the disk to Phreak who is arrested the next day and informs Kate the disk is hidden in a bathroom at school.
-Kate and Cereal Killer ask for Dade's help which he refuses as he has a record.
-He copies the disk so they have un-tampered evidence.
-Determining that Dade did not hack into Ellingson, Plague sends him a powerful laptop with a request that he join him.
-He later threatens to have Dade's mother incarcerated with a manufactured criminal record.
-At this, Dade agrees to deliver a copy of the disk.
+Released on bail, Joey reveals the disk to Phreak, who is arrested the next day, and informs Kate that the disk is hidden in a bathroom at school.
+Dade refuses to help Kate and Cereal Killer as he has a record, but copies the disk so they have untampered evidence.
+Determining that Dade did not hack into Ellingson, Plague sends him a powerful laptop and asks Dade to join him.
+He later threatens to have Dade's mother incarcerated with a manufactured criminal record, forcing Dade to deliver a copy of the disk.